-Today marks the first E-Jihe conducted between Ventures as we launched the Training Continuity Plan (TCP) 2020, to prepare our troop for the worst-case scenarios of the current COVID-19 Situation.
-While many troops and other CCAs have decided to allow this virus to determine their ability to train, at Catholic High we choose not to be environmentally-deterministic, but self-deterministic, ensuring training continues even if most of it needs to be done at home.
+Today marks the first E-Jihe conducted between Ventures as we launched the Training Continuity Plan (TCP) 2020 to prepare our Troop for the worst-case scenarios of the current COVID-19 situation.
+While many Troops and other CCAs have decided to allow this virus to determine their ability to train, at Catholic High we choose not to be environmentally-deterministic, but self-deterministic, ensuring training continues even if most of them needs to be done at home.

 The Premier Training Method

-This distinction between our TCP model and the HBL model is the distinction between our premier Catholic High Training Method and other troops.
-Through the short 3 hour E-Jihe session, the Ventures came up with 8 E-Modules, worth at about 2 months of training, with highly engaging activities such as a Patrol Knots Chart Challenge, which is a challenge for the patrol to collectively make a knots chart without coming together, testing the skill of the Patrol and leadership of the PL to delegate tasks to his men.
+This distinction between our TCP model and the HBL model is the distinction between our premier Catholic High Training Method and other Troops.
+Through the short 3 hour E-Jihe session, the Ventures came up with 8 E-Modules, worth about 2 months of training, with highly engaging activities such as a Patrol Knots Chart Challenge, which is a challenge for the Patrols to collectively make a knots chart without coming together, testing the skills of the Patrol and the leadership of the PL to delegate tasks to his men.

-By focusing on learning by doing, the scouts will be able to be self-directed in their growth while remotely monitored and guided by their ventures and PLs.
-For example, one of the E-Modules is the floorplan sketching activity, where scouts have to sketch a floorplan of their house.
-This activity allows the scout to practise map sketching in a smaller and more detailed context, and the ventures are able to guide the scouts by giving them advice and feedback on their sketches remotely.
+By focusing on learning by doing, the Scouts will be self-directed in their growth while being remotely monitored and guided by their Ventures and PLs.
+For example, one of the E-Modules was the floorplan sketching activity where Scouts have to sketch a floorplan of their house.
+This activity allows the Scout to practise map sketching in a smaller and more detailed context, and the Ventures are able to guide the Scouts by giving them advice and feedback on their sketches remotely.